HalvorCappelenWik/INF102_Mandatory2/Svar.md

 ## Task 2 - lca
 My plan for the implementation of the least common ancestor method was to use breadth first search from the root (power-station) and through the graph, and then find the respective paths to each of the nodes with no power.
-And then check when these two paths has a common node, this node would then be the least common ancestor.
+And then check when these two paths has a common node (iterating from node the furthest away from root and towards root), this node would then be the least common ancestor.

 My BFS implementation:
 Same as in lecture, but instead of just returning the furthest node I return a hashmap of all nodes and their parent node according to BFS.